 o Displaying extreme mood swings.

 North Bay Suicide Prevention Project at a Glance

 Family Service Agency of Marin has contracted with the California Mental Health Services Authority (CalMHSA) for three years to coordinate the North Bay Suicide Prevention Project, expanding the Suicide Prevention and Community Counseling Hotline in Marin to five additional North Bay counties.
-We are expanding our accredited, locally responsive Crisis Hotline services in Marin to Sonoma, Napa, Mendocino, Lake and Solano counties.
+We are expanding our accredited, locally responsive Crisis Hotline services in Marin to Sonoma, Napa, Mendocino, and Lake counties.